 SAP is consistently positively biased.
 SAP stated that Oracle was finished on SAP, that HANA was the fastest database in the world, that it would take over the CRM market, that it would effectively compete against AWS in the PaaS market (see this article on the Multicloud).

 All of these things were covered uncritically in the major media outlets.

 If one could describe a perfect audience for SAP’s forecasts, it would be a group of amnesiacs.

 Yet it is interesting to observe that no one from Accenture, or Deloitte or other SAP surrogates seem to care if SAP is biased.
 What they collectively will not tolerate is if a person or entity observes this and makes a prediction that does not match with SAP’s positive bias.
 As soon as any entity questions the accuracy of SAP’s statements, then at that point, the person making money from either selling SAP licenses or consulting services levels the claim of bias.

 It is quite hypocritical for entities that have a 100% bias in favor of SAP, accusing entities (like Brightwork) of being biased when unlike SAP surrogates, we do not obtain revenue from vendors that compete with SAP.
 Naturally, the forecast accuracy of SAP surrogates is similarly inaccurate as they serve primarily as passive repeaters for messaging and prediction, which is developed at SAP and released to the surrogates.

 Redefining the Definition of Bias

-The normal definition of bias is simply unacceptable to SAP surrogates.
-So it is back to the drawing board to create an entirely new definition.
-It is a definition where their strong financial incentive to promote SAP is not biased, it’s “looking out for client’s interests.”
+The standard definition of bias is simply unacceptable to SAP surrogates.
+So it is back to the drawing board to create an entirely new meaning.
+It is a definition where their strong financial incentive to promote SAP is not biased; it’s “looking out for the client’s interests.”